-MCD OUTCOME COMPONENT SCHOOL PLAN Tier 1- Core- Universal preventative, proactive, and positive school-wide discipline practices that include: established expectations, explicitly taught expectations, reinforcement and acknowledgment of following expectations, and systematic correction and re-teaching of behavioral errors.
+MCD OUTCOME COMPONENT SCHOOL PLAN practices that include: established expectations, explicitly taught expectations, reinforcement and acknowledgment of following expectations, and systematic correction and re-teaching of behavioral errors.
 Tier 2 Strategic- Supplemental targeted interventions for students who are in need of behavioral support in addition to a school-wide positive and proactive system.
 Targeted behavioral interventions include matching of students with intervention based on need in an efficient system of delivery. (ex. behavioral contracts, weekly home-school reports, group counseling, parent education classes, and school based mentoring • Tier 3-Intensive- Intensive individual interventions for students who have not responded to a school-wide positive and proactive system and targeted intervention.
 This level of intervention, wrap-around services, often requires collaboration with family, community agencies, and juvenile justice officials. (ex.
-Family focused intervention provided by the school psychologist and other outside agencies) The District's RtI 2 multi-tiered framework and approach for the delivery of rigorous and relevant instruction and intervention will be utilized with students with disabilities.
-The five essential components of RtI 2 are: • Multi-tiered Framework to Instruction and Intervention: Instruction and intervention which is differentiated, culturally responsive, evidence-based and aligned to grade level and content standards Problem Solving Progress: Ensures that curriculum, pedagogy, school and classroom environment expectations are examined and modified for instruction and intervention Data-based Decision Making: Instruction and/or behavior decisions for instruction and interventions are based on multiple assessment measures Academic Engaged Time: Effective use of the number of minutes each day/week in
+Family focused intervention provided by the school psychologist and other outside agencies) The District's RtI multi-tiered framework and approach for the delivery of rigorous and relevant instruction and intervention will be utilized with students with disabilities.
+The five essential components of RtI are: Multi-tiered Framework to Instruction and Intervention: Instruction and intervention which is differentiated, culturally responsive, evidence-based and aligned to grade level and content standards Problem Solving Progress: Ensures that curriculum, pedagogy, school and classroom environment expectations are examined and modified for instruction and intervention Data-based Decision Making: Instruction and/or behavior decisions for instruction and interventions are based on multiple assessment measures A Time Fig. 1.
+Time Fig. 1 • Academic Engaged Time: Effective use of the number of minutes each day/week in which students are engaged in instruction